Marfan syndrome: Lungs

 Individuals with Marfan syndrome may be affected by various lung-related problems.
 Spontaneous pneumothorax can be present, but is not common.
 In spontaneous unilateral pneumothorax, air escapes from a lung and occupies the pleural space between the chest wall and a lung.
 The lung becomes partially compressed or collapsed.
-This can cause pain, shortness of breath, cyanosis, and, if not treated, death.
+This can cause pain, shortness of breath, cyanosis, and if not treated, death.
 Other possible pulmonary manifestations of MFS include sleep apnea, which is typically treated with BiPAP. and idiopathic obstructive lung disease.
 Pathologic changes in the lungs have been described such as cystic changes, emphysema, pneumonia, bronchiectasis, bullae, apical fibrosis and congenital malformations such as middle lobe hypoplasia.

-Nervous system

-Dural ectasia, the weakening of the connective tissue of the dural sac encasing the spinal cord, can result in a loss of quality of life.
-It can be present for a long time without producing any noticeable symptoms.
-Symptoms that can occur are lower back pain, leg pain, abdominal pain, other neurological symptoms in the lower extremities, or headaches – symptoms which usually diminish when lying flat.
-On X-ray, however, dural ectasia is not often visible in the early stages.
-A worsening of symptoms might warrant an MRI of the lower spine.
-Dural ectasia that has progressed to this stage would appear in an MRI as a dilated pouch wearing away at the lumbar vertebrae.

 Genetics

 Marfan syndrome is inherited in an autosomal-dominant pattern.

 Each parent with the condition poses a 50% risk of passing the genetic defect on to any child due to its autosomal dominant nature.
 Most individuals with MFS have another affected family member.
 About 75% of cases are inherited.
 On the other hand, about 15–30% of all cases are due to de novo genetic mutations; such spontaneous mutations occur in about one in 20,000 births.
 Marfan syndrome is also an example of dominant negative mutation and haploinsufficiency.
 It is associated with variable expressivity; complete penetrance has been definitively documented.